nativescript-community/ui-image/README.md

 ```

 ### Cache
-The nativescript-image {N} plugin has built-in cache mechanism which handles managing the images in the memory.
+The @nativescript-community/ui-image {N} plugin has built-in cache mechanism which handles managing the images in the memory.
 There are two types of cache mechanisms `memory` and `disk`, you can manually manage both of them with the following functionality.

 #### 'Refresh' the 'src'
 Not so rarely you may have a scenario where the actual image on your remote service from the `src` of the `Img` has changed but the {N} app already has an image in its internal cache.
 In such scenario you can easily 'refresh' the `src` by calling the `updateImageUri()`: